Slice 1Created with Sketch.

 Submitting Nominations

-Nominations are received throughout the year by the Office of the President.
-To nominate an individual, any member of the RISD community should complete the online honorary degree nomination form (attached).
-The quality of the supporting materials is very important, since the individuals reviewing nominations cannot be assumed to have independent knowledge of each candidate's achievements.
+Nominations are received through a campuswide call by the Office of the President.
+To nominate an individual, any member of the RISD community should complete the online honorary degree nomination form.
+The quality of the supporting materials is very important since the individuals reviewing nominations cannot be assumed to have independent knowledge of each candidate's achievements.

 The Board of Trustees will be consulted at various stages throughout the calendar year in order to incorporate their expertise, guidance, recommendations, and input in the nomination process.

 All nominations received within any given calendar year will be considered for honorary degrees awarded at Commencement the following academic year.
-For example, all nominations received from January 1, 2020, through December 31, 2020, will be considered for honorary degrees at Commencement 2022.
+For example, all nominations received in the 2024-2025 academic year will be considered for honorary degrees at Commencement 2026.
 Nominees will not be carried over between calendar years, but individuals may be re-nominated in subsequent calendar years.
 Please review the list of past honorary degree recipients before submitting a nomination.

 Review of Nominees